The 13 Best Business VoIP Providers in 2019

 Verizon’s Business Digital Voice VoIP plans start high but come down in price as more users are added.
 For under 10 employees, it’s $35 a month; 11 to 20, $30 a month; and 21 or more, $25 a month.
 It’s a sliding-scale illusion that would end up costing about the same no matter the number of people in your enterprise.
 But Verizon isn’t a budget choice for small businesses: it’s a reliability choice.

-If you’re located in one of the 21 states currently serviced by Verizon Fios—which are mostly in the northeast—you’ll have access to one the fastest internet connections available, which is perfect for VoIP.
+If you’re located in one of the 21 states currently serviced by Verizon Fios—which are mostly in the northeast—you’ll have access to one of the fastest internet connections available, which is perfect for VoIP.
 If you’re in DSL-only country, the speed will be slower, but uptime is still guaranteed at 99.95%.
-Either internet option will support steady VoIP service and, if your business is more medium-sized than small, Verizon could add up to a better value in the long run (especially if you’re in Fios territory).
+Either internet option will support steady VoIP service, and if your business is more medium-sized than small, Verizon could add up to a better value in the long run (especially if you’re in Fios territory).

 Since Verizon is a massive company, customer service ratings are in line with what you’d usually read in the comments section—meaning, people are far more motivated to complain than praise.
 Navigating Verizon’s bundling plans for businesses may be like a choose-your-own-adventure odyssey, but its support lines are segregated well, with separate contacts for small, medium, and larger businesses.
 Verizon also offers competitive SLAs (service level agreements) for quality and service and 24/7 support via phone, email, and tickets.